Killing of Tomislav Salopek

-Tomislav Salopek (2 June 1984 - c.
-12 August 2015) was a Croatian expatriate worker in Egypt, kidnapped and subsequently executed by the ISIL-affiliated Sinai Province.
-This was the first such incident affecting a Croatian citizen.
+On 22 July 2015, Croatian expatriate worker Tomislav Salopek was kidnapped and abducted by the Islamic State – Sinai Province (IS-SP).
+The militant group purported to have detained him in Egypt, later claiming to have murdered him by decapitation.
+The group claimed the attack was in retaliation against Croatian military intervention in the war against the Islamic State alongside NATO.
+Salopek is considered to be the first Croatian citizen to be murdered by the Islamic State of Iraq and the Levant (ISIL).

-On 12 August 2015, 22 days after his abduction, Sinai Province published a still image purporting to show Salopek's decapitated body.
-This has led to widespread international attention and condemnation, and was the first such hostage execution to take place in Egypt, raising further concerns about safety of foreigners in the country.
-Before Salopek, Wilayah Sinai has also claimed responsibility for the killing of American oil worker William Henderson in 2014, and has perpetrated violent attacks against Egyptian security forces and civilians.
+Croatian and Egyptian authorities led a 22-day international rescue mission to extract Salopek during his abduction.
+On 12 August 2015 IS-SP released a still image purporting to show Salopek's decapitated body, marking the first hostage execution in Egypt.
+An investigation followed wherin Egypt identified Islamist organization Jamaat Ansar al-Sunna as a potential conspirator and executed Ahraf Ali al-Gharabali in relation to the killing.

 Biography

-Tomislav Salopek was a Croatian topographer born in Vrpolje, a small town in Croatia near the border with Bosnia and Herzegovina.
+Tomislav Salopek (2 June 1984 - c.
+12 August 2015) was a Croatian expatriate worker and geographic topographer born in Vrpolje, a small town in Croatia near the border with Bosnia and Herzegovina.
 He graduated from the Secondary Geodetic Technical School and was a geodetic technician.
 He was employed at the Zagreb Geophysics Institute.
 In addition to Croatia, he worked in Egypt, Syria, Libya, Iraq and Tunisia.
 He had a wife, Nataša, and two children.
-Salopek has previously survived a near-kidnapping in Syria.
+Salopek previously survived a near-kidnapping in Syria.

-Kidnapping and rescue efforts
+Kidnapping

 Salopek was working for Compagnie Générale de Géophysique (CGG) at the time when was kidnapped on 22 July 2015, while he was on his way to CGG's business site near Cairo.
 An armed group intercepted Salopek and seized his vehicle.
 The group drove off with him in an unknown direction.

 Salopek's whereabouts were unknown for the following two weeks.
-On 5 August 2015, a video titled A Message to the Egyptian Government was uploaded to several video services in which Wilayah Sinai is seen detaining a man who self-identified as Tomislav Salopek.
+On 5 August 2015, a video titled A Message to the Egyptian Government was uploaded to several video services in which Wilayat Sinai is seen detaining a man who self-identified as Tomislav Salopek.
 Salopek was kneeling while a masked man with a knife in his hand stood beside him.
 He was forced to read a note stating that ISIL demands Egyptian president Abdel Fattah el-Sisi to release "Muslim women" from Egyptian prisons, warning that he will be executed within 48 hours if their demands are not met.

 A CGG spokesman later stated that the kidnappers had contacted the company via e-mail, after first contacting Salopek's wife, and demanded tens of millions of euros for Salopek's release.
 The company repeatedly urged Salopek's captors to give them confirmation that he was still alive.
 It is suspected that Salopek was first kidnapped by one group that asked CGG for ransom, and that they eventually, for unknown reasons, handed him over to ISIL.